postman721/LWM/README.md

 ### Lightweight Window Manager (LWM)

 LWM is a minimalistic window manager for the X Window System built with XCB, designed for simplicity and efficiency.
-It provides basic window management features like moving, resizing, maximizing, and closing windows, alongside additional controls for transparency and window ordering.
+It provides basic window management features like moving, resizing, maximizing, and closing windows, alongside additional controls for window ordering.

 ![Image](https://github.com/user-attachments/assets/7f54e7ca-0525-4c04-b310-0557bdb39625)